 At this start of the injection it is not clear which paths the mud will flow down the well, but as Admiral Allen noted, by the time that 200 - 300 barrels have been injected, then the changing pressure in the well will tell where that mud is going.
 As I noted yesterday, the reason for this is in two parts.
 Firstly the oil flow has established a flow path from the reservoir up to the BOP, and outside of that flow channels where the oil is not flowing will remain full of oil, but largely unable to accept the mud as it is injected into the well (because fluid can't be injected into a passage if there is no way for the fluid already there to escape).
 So the mud will push the oil back down the flow channel.
-But at the start of the process no-one knows if that channel included flow down through the production casing, or both.
+But at the start of the process no-one knows if that channel included flow down through the production casing, flow down through the annulus around the production casing, or both.